- B.A., Transylvania University, 1988;

 Professor Wilson previously practiced law in the Abingdon and Bristol office of Penn, Stuart & Eskridge, where her practice primarily focused on commercial and personal injury litigation in state and federal courts, and included appearing before the Supreme Court of Virginia and the Fourth Circuit Court of Appeals.
 Prof. Wilson also has extensive experience in natural resources law including mineral title examinations and transactional matters for clients in the natural resources industry.
 Prof. Wilson served as law clerk to the Honorable Elizabeth A. McClanahan at both the Court of Appeals in Virginia and the Supreme Court of Virginia.
 In private practice, Prof. Wilson was admitted to the bars of Virginia, Tennessee, and Kentucky.

 Professor Wilson has served as an Adjunct Professor at Emory & Henry College, teaching Constitutional Law, and at ASL, teaching Conflict of Laws, Virginia Law Foundations, and Virginia Bar Preparation.
-Professor Wilson joined the ASL faculty on a full-time basis in the Fall of 2019, where she serves as Assistant Professor of Law and Assistant Director of Bar Preparation.
+Professor Wilson joined the ASL faculty on a full-time basis in the Fall of 2019, where she serves as Assistant Professor of Law and Associate Director of Bar Preparation.